Bryde’s whale

-Bryde’s whales have medium to large, streamlined body that is dark grey dorsally and white on the underside, sometimes with a pinkish tone, below.
-Three longitudinal ridges form the midline on top of the Bryde whale’s head, unlike all the other rorquals.
-However, there are some individuals that don’t possess these three ridges.
-The dorsal fin is tall, very falcate, and usually notched on the trailing edge.
-There are 40 to 70 ventral pleats extending to the navel.
-Bryde’s whales have a columnar or bushy blow, but occasionally they exhale underwater, producing no visible blow at all.
-When diving, they tend to arch their backs, but they don’t usually show their fluke.
+Bryde’s whales have a medium to large, streamlined body that is dark grey (smoky grey) dorsally and white or cream on the underside, sometimes with a pinkish tone.
+A unique and definitive identification feature is the presence of three longitudinal ridges on top of the head; all other rorquals possess only one.
+The dorsal fin is tall, very falcate, and often has a notched or irregular trailing edge.
+There are 40 to 70 ventral pleats extending to the navel or beyond.
+Bryde’s whales have a columnar or bushy blow (3–4 m tall), though they occasionally exhale underwater.
+When diving, they strongly arch their tail stock (peduncle), which distinguishes them from Sei whales, although they rarely lift their flukes out of the water.

-Bryde’s whales occur in all oceans in tropical and temperate waters.
-They could be easily confused with Sei whales (Balaenoptera borealis), however at close range, the later can be recognized by the presence of one rostral ridge (rather than three).
-The Bryde’s whales observed in the Azores also seem to present more white on their bellies and underpart of the flanks, compared to Sei whales.
-Observed at a distance, it could be almost impossible to distinguish between these two species.
+Bryde’s whales occur in all oceans in tropical and warm temperate waters, usually preferring temperatures above 20°C. They are easily confused with Sei whales (Balaenoptera borealis); however, at close range, the latter is recognized by having only one rostral ridge instead of three.
+Furthermore, Sei whales have much finer, silkier baleen fringes.
+Observed at a distance, it is nearly impossible to distinguish the two species.

 DE: Brydewal